 In Android, tap the three dots on top of the WhatsApp landing page, and go to settings> accounts>two-step verification and then enable the same.
 It will ask for a six-digit code as well, along with an email id to secure the account.

 WhatsApp rolling out two-step verification feature for its users across the world.

-As an additional safeguard, WhatsApp will not allow you to verify your phone number within seven days of using the service without the passcode.
-This means if you don’t choose a recovery email, it will be impossible to verify your account without your code within seven days.
+WhatsApp will not allow you to verify your phone number within seven days of using the service without the passcode.
+If you don’t choose a recovery email, it will be impossible to verify your account without your code within seven days.

 According to WhatsApp’s own FAQ page, they don’t verify this email address to confirm its accuracy.
-“We highly recommend you provide an accurate email address so that you’re not locked out of your account if you forget your pass code,” adds the page.
+If you forget your passcode you can provide your accurate email address to recover.

-WhatsApp users will also not be able to re-verify their account within seven days of last using the app without the pass code.
-If a user has forgotten their pass code, and hasn’t provided an email id to receive the disable link, then they will have trouble accessing it for seven days.
-After this period, the user will be able to verify their account without the pass code, but will lose all older messages.
+WhatsApp users will also not be able to re-verify their account.
+This verification should happen within seven days of last using the app without the passcode.
+If a user has forgotten their passcode and hasn’t provided an email id to receive the disable link, then they will have trouble accessing it for seven days.
+After this period, the user will be able to verify their account without the passcode but will lose all older messages.

 Note: To help you remember your passcode, WhatsApp will periodically ask you to enter your passcode.
 There is no option to disable this without disabling the two-step verification feature.